aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/CONTRIBUTING.md

 ## Testing Your Code

 Okay so we're keeping testing relatively easy here.
 For now.
 So basically please test your branches and ensure they deploy along with the full infrastructure before you make a merge request.
-What does this mean?
-Use the Isengard account for your feature and make sure everything deploys and generally works.
 CDK will do a lot of automated testing for you.
 But beyond that your testing will be your responsibility.
-This is not a production app, so for now don't be too skittish.
-We need to develop things and it would be nice to not break upstream code, but if you do...the door is two-way and the consequences are relatively few.

 ## Before you merge!